Granite Falls, Minnesota

 Granite Falls is a city located mostly in Yellow Medicine County, Minnesota, of which it is the county seat with a small portion in Chippewa County, Minnesota.
 The population was 2,737 at the 2020 census.
-The Andrew John Volstead House, a National Historic Landmark, is located in Granite Falls.
+The Andrew John Volstead House, a National Historic Landmark (NHL), is located in Granite Falls.
+Another NHL located in Granite Falls is the Julian A. Weaver House.

 History

-Granite Falls was platted in 1872.
-The city was named for deposits of granite rock in the area.
-A post office has been in operation at Granite Falls since 1870.
-Granite Falls was incorporated as a city in 1879 with East Granite Falls joining in 1889.